Mail Abuse Prevention System: Criticism

 Proposing so many lists can confuse a MAPS subscriber; postmasters may hurriedly subscribe to all lists.
-The difference between an open proxy which relays spam and a 'somehow open', spam relay is not clear, so postmasters may just conclude the more lists they use, the more spam they block.
+The difference between an open proxy which relays spam and a 'somehow open', spam relay is not clear, so postmasters may just conclude that the more lists they use, the more spam they block.
 However, one of MAPS lists, the DUL, is significantly different from the others.
 The DUL was supposed to list addresses which are dynamically assigned to end-users (but in practice it also includes statically-allocated ones), which are not directly related to spam, and there is no evidence in MAPS archives of any such address having been used to relay spam.

 DUL's purpose was to educate users to relay mail through an acknowledged ISP, rather than running their own mail servers.
 Doing this would bring various advantages and disadvantages; Acknowledged ISPs can, in general, afford to monitor their systems more thoroughly in order to avoid viruses, hijackers and similar threats.
 Furthermore, it paves the way for effectively exploiting policies like SPF, which rely upon end-user SMTP authentication in order to block email address abuse.
 But it also prevents users of their own domain to publish a proper SPF policy.
 In addition, ISP email relays are incompatible with fine-grained IP address blocking: if they relay spam and get blocked, it affects all users.

 MAPS fails to disambiguate the concepts of acknowledged ISP versus end-users of IP addresses with a formal definition.
 While it may be relatively straightforward to recognize ISPs who are network providers, mailbox providers are easily confused with end-users of different kinds.
 When coupled with the ability to easily whitelist IPs by local Internet registry/region to correct obvious shortcomings, using the DUL to block mail may result in an obscure policy that jeopardizes the global reliability of email delivery.

 It generates an amount of false positives much higher than MAPS claims to be aware of, blocking many legitimate websites and end users, and yet catching only an estimated 2% of spam.
 This study, however, was done in 2002, and involved only the RBL, not the DUL.

 Looking at more current results, over the last 10 years shows that the DUL is responsible for blocking the majority of spam messages.
 The DUL mostly stops compromised end-user machines (and routers) from being abused to send spam.
 The following table shows these results, as percentage of spam blocked.